alvarogarcia7/similar-buffers/README.md

 Given two buffers, `a` and `b`, the library will return a list of statistics about the similarity between the two buffers.

+## Design

+The library is designed to be modular and extensible (following the OCP).
+The main components are:
+* `Statistic`: A statistic is the interface that receives two buffers and computes a single statistic
+* `SimilarBufferDetector`: The main class that receives a list of statistics.
+It is modeled as a Rules Engine.

 # Running it

 ## Getting started - Local python